TypiCal25/Knowledge/Career/Skills/Web2/MERN/React.md

 There are two main features of React State:
 - The value is persisted in between renders
 - Any change to the state triggers a re-render of the component.
+- State is completely isolated to each component.